kennedy-whytech/automation/README.md

 # automation
-The objective of the repo is to record my learning progress in automation(Azure) and project 2 is a more integrated and complete project.
+The objective of the repo is to record my learning progress in automation on Azure with Terraform and Ansible.
+Project 2 is a more integrated and complete project.
 Feel free to play around with it~

 ## Terraform
 ### Initialize Terraform to download plug-ins as required